Leah’s ProducTea

 In other words: there’s almost no competition out there from others because so few can do it well.

-Just remember: Don’t try to outsource the finding of product-market fit but get someone that helps you finding it yourself.
+Just remember: Don’t try to outsource the finding of product-market fit but get someone that helps you find it yourself.

 1.4.
 How to measure it